Negative inversion: Structural analysis

 Like many types of inversion, negative inversion challenges theories of sentence structure.
 The challenge is because of the fronting of the phrase containing the negation.
 The phrase is separated from its governor in the linear order of words so a discontinuity is perceived.
 The discontinuity is present regardless of whether one assumes a constituency-based theory of syntax (phrase structure grammar) or a dependency-based one (dependency grammar).
 The following trees illustrate how this discontinuity is addressed in some phrase structure grammars:

 The convention is used if the words themselves appear as labels on the nodes in the trees.
 The tree on the left has canonical word order.
 When the phrase containing the negation is fronted, movement (or copying) is necessary to maintain the strictly binary branching structures, as the tree on that right shows.
 To maintain the strictly binary and right branching structure, at least two instances of movement (or copying) are necessary.
-The following trees show a similar movement-type analysis, time a flatter, dependency-based understanding of sentence structure is now assumed:
+The following trees show a similar movement-type analysis, but this time a flatter, dependency-based understanding of sentence structure is now assumed:

 The flatter structure allows for a simpler analysis to an extent.
 The subject and auxiliary verb can easily invert without affecting the basic hierarchy assumed so only one discontinuity is perceived.
 The following two trees illustrate a different sort of analysis, one where feature passing occurs instead of movement (or copying):

 The phrase structure analysis is on the left and the dependency structure analysis on the right.
 The analyses reject movement/copying, and in its stead, they assume information passing (feature passing).
 The nodes in red mark the path (chain of words, catena) along which information about the fronted phrase is passed to the governor of the fronted expression.
 In this manner, a link of a sort is established between the fronted phrase and the position in which it canonically appears.

 The trees showing movement/copying illustrate the analysis of discontinuities that one might find in derivational theories such as Government and Binding Theory and the Minimalist Program, and the trees showing feature passing are similar to what one might find in representational theories like Lexical Functional Grammar, Head-Driven Phrase Structure Grammar, and some dependency grammars.